Shruti99904/Agent-Orchestration-Framework-with-LangChain/Readme.md

 This project focuses on building an intelligent **multi-agent orchestration system** using LangChain.
 The system supports planning, tool usage, memory, collaboration, and workflow automation through agents.

-Below is the complete overview of **all milestones**, including objectives, tasks, and final expected outputs.

 ---

 # 📍 Milestone 1 – Environment Setup & Basic Agent Creation